 - A place to sell your product or service.
 Will you sell on the internet?
 In a retail store?
 Through a distributor or wholesaler?

-- A vision of how your Big Idea can be expandable.
+- A vision of how your Big Idea can be expanded upon.
 This is what makes is a BIG idea as opposed to just an idea.
 You can have just one thing to sell, but it should be expandable (the hot word right now is “scalable”) to more products or services.

 Know Your Customer – Key to Crafting Your Big Idea

 You must know your customer and how you will uniquely meet their needs.
 If you’re not aware of your customer’s needs, then you certainly can’t know how you are uniquely positioned to meet those needs.
 Creating your Big Idea is much easier, not to mention more effective, when you know your target customer.